OCTAVIA HARRIS

 Octavia Harris

-A prominent figure in the field of military service, Octavia Harris possesses more than 30 years of professional experience in the United States Navy and its related government branches.
-Since 2022, she has excelled as the sub-committee chairperson for the Defense Advisory Committee on Women in the Services (DACOWITS) with the United States Department of Defense.
-As a leader in the organization, Ms. Harris maintains responsibility for advising the secretary of defense, assessing military challenges and productivity by its members, participating in recruitment activities, and aiding women in the United States Navy in relation to their subspecialties in such areas as special forces, combat, submarine navigation, and piloting.
+A prominent figure in the field of military service, Octavia D. Harris possesses more than 30 years of professional experience in the U.S. Navy and its related government branches.
+Since 2022, she has excelled as the sub-committee chairperson for Employment and Integration for the Defense Advisory Committee on Women in the Services (DACOWITS) with the U.S. Department of Defense.
+As a leader in the organization, Ms. Harris maintains responsibility for advising the secretary of defense, assessing military challenges and productivity by its members, participating in recruitment activities, and aiding women in the U.S. military in relation to their subspecialties in such areas as special forces, combat, submarine navigation, and piloting.

 As a testament to her success in the military and in government, Ms. Harris has been bestowed with several accolades.
-In 2023, she received the Women’s Memorial Certificate of Achievement, having previously earned the Legion of Merit from President Barack Obama in 2012 and the San Diego Navy Woman of the Year Award from the Navy League of the United States in 2001.
+In 2023, she received the Women’s Memorial Certificate of Achievement, having previously earned the Legion of Merit from President Barack Obama in 2012, and the San Diego Navy Woman of the Year Award from the Navy League of the United States in 2001.
 She was also honored with the Woman of the Year Award from San Diego County, California.
+Most recently, Ms. Harris has been selected as the 2024 recipient of the coveted Admiral Samuel L. Gravely Jr. Leadership and Service Award.

-Although she has experienced a myriad of career achievements, Ms. Harris is particularly gratified by her involvement in the congressional policy changes under the Deborah Sampson Act, through which she was honored for her leadership prowess and pioneering efforts.
-The Deborah Sampson Act is a bill that was signed into law in 2011 that improved programs and health care services for women veterans through the United States Department of Veterans Affairs.
+Although she has experienced a myriad of career achievements, Ms. Harris is particularly gratified by her involvement in the congressional policy changes under the Deborah Sampson Act, through which she was honored for her leadership acumen and pioneering efforts.
+The Deborah Sampson Act, a bill signed into law in 2022, improved programs and health care services for women veterans through the U.S. Department of Veterans Affairs.

-In the forthcoming years, Ms. Harris intends to advance further in her career with the DACOWITS, particularly in the realm of women’s rights.
+In the forthcoming years, Ms. Harris intends to advance further in her role with DACOWITS, particularly in the realm of women’s rights and opportunities to serve in all career fields in the armed services.
 Ultimately, she aspires to see women become fully accepted in all areas of the military.
-Additionally, she aims to write a series of books regarding her military and life experiences, through which she endeavors to positively influence women and children.
-In her spare time, Ms. Harris enjoys reading, photography, and taking walks.
+Additionally, she aims to write a series of novels regarding military and life experiences, through which she endeavors to positively influence women and children.
+In her spare time, Ms. Harris enjoys reading, spending time with her family and friends, and taking walks with Frasier and Harley, her beloved Cavalier King Charles Spaniels.

 Facebook